hartmamt/iot-assessment/README.md

     any variables or imports that weren't used.
     - I definitely have a lot more to learn but was able to find good guides and tutorials to get the job done.
     - Lambdas are awesome.
 I loved not having to have my code coupled in with my node js service (express or hapijs).
-- Web Front End - I only needed a static HTML page for the Cognito hosted UI to redirect a user to after sign in / sign up.
+- **Web Front End** - I only needed a static HTML page for the Cognito hosted UI to redirect a user to after sign in / sign up.
 I used Cloudfront for hosting and S3 for the static html / css storage.
 I wrote some simple Javascript to grab the ID_TOKEN out of the URL and displayed it in an HTML TextArea that automatically does a select all when clicked.
 The purpose of this was just to make a simple way to copy the ID_Token used for the authentication header when making API calls.

+### Challenges

+The biggest challenge for me was mostly learning how all the AWS pieces fit together.
+Having a background in IAM, databases, and middleware was helpful and once I dug more into the stack things seemed to fall into place.

+Golang is fairly new to me as a language so I did have to spend a fair amount of time reading blog posts and going through Stackoverflow questions.
+I felt the community was helpful and it was not difficult to find the answers to my questions.
+I definitely would like to spend more time learning the specifics of Golang but I felt like I was able to get the basic use case done.
+I have lots of questions and would love feedback on any places in my code that could use improving for either performance or readability.

+# Original README starts here

 ### Contents
 - [Welcome](#welcome)